-On June 7, 1692, a massive earthquake devastates the infamous town of Port Royal in Jamaica, killing thousands.
+On June 7, 1692, a massive earthquake devastates the town of Port Royal in Jamaica, killing thousands.
 The strong tremors, soil liquefaction and a tsunami brought on by the earthquake combined to destroy the entire town.

 Port Royal was built on a small island off the coast of Jamaica in the harbor across from present-day Kingston.
 Many of the buildings where the 6,500 residents lived and worked were constructed right over the water.
-In the 17th century, Port Royal was known throughout the New World as a headquarters for piracy, smuggling and debauchery.
-It was described as “most wicked and sinful city in the world” and “one of the lewdest in the Christian world.”
+In the 17th century, Port Royal was known throughout the New World as a headquarters for piracy and smuggling.

 Earthquakes in the area were not uncommon, but were usually rather small.
 In 1688, a tremor had toppled three homes.
 But four years later, late in the morning on June 7, three powerful quakes struck Jamaica.
 A large tsunami hit soon after, putting half of Port Royal under 40 feet of water.
 The HMS Swan was carried from the harbor and deposited on top of a building on the island.
 It turned out to be a refuge for survivors.

 Residents also soon discovered that the island of Port Royal was not made of bedrock.
 The relatively loosely packed soil turned almost to liquid during the quake.
 Many buildings literally sank into the ground.
 In the aftermath, virtually every building in the city was uninhabitable, including two forts.
 Corpses from the cemetery floated in the harbor alongside recent victims of the disaster.